-Researchers are actively trying to learn more about the virus behind COVID-19, and new information will be shared as it becomes available.
+Researchers continue to learn more about COVID‑19, and new information will be shared as it becomes available.
 The Centers for Disease Control and Prevention (CDC) is the best source of updated information.

 What are the signs and symptoms of COVID‑19?

-Symptoms associated with coronavirus disease 2019 or COVID-19 have ranged in severity, from mild symptoms to severe illness.
-Symptoms of COVID-19 infection may appear 2-14 days after exposure and include:
+Symptoms associated with COVID‑19 can range in severity, from mild symptoms to severe illness.
+Symptoms of COVID‑19 infection may appear 2-14 days after exposure and include: